 Your sales playbook enablement should include key talk tracks, email templates, and criteria for identifying opportunities.
 For instance, a playbook for a service extension might be triggered when a customer reaches a certain usage threshold.
 By creating these repeatable "plays," you equip your team with a consistent and effective process for spotting and closing expansion deals, ensuring no opportunity slips through the cracks.

-Align Your Cross-Functional Teams
+Align Your Teams for a Seamless Experience

 Customer expansion is a team sport.
 It can’t be owned by a single department.
 True success requires deep alignment between your Sales, Marketing, and Customer Success teams, all working from the same playbook and toward the same goals.
 Each team plays a distinct but connected role.
 Marketing can create campaigns and content specifically for existing customers, highlighting new features or use cases that encourage expansion.